 Once you’ve decided you want to conceive, you probably want it to happen quickly.
 To that end, you might be using an ovulation tracker to find your fertile window.
-There are a variety of tools (apps, calendars, calculators, wearable and kits) that promise to pinpoint ovulation, and therefore your fertile window.
-However, the reality is: the timing of ovulation is unpredictable—even if you have a regular cycle.
+There are a variety of tools (apps, fertility calendars, ovulation calculators, and ovulation tests) that promise to pinpoint ovulation, and therefore your fertile window.
+However, the reality is that the timing of ovulation is unpredictable—even if you have a regular cycle.

 Studies show that most women don’t ovulate on the fourteenth day of their cycle, as they are commonly told.
 (In fact, one study showed that 70% of women have fertile windows that don’t fall entirely within cycle days 10 – 17.)
 So, if your ovulation tracker follows the “ovulation occurs on cycle day 14” formula, then chances are it’s not accurate.
 Here, we’ll review: